h505023992/TimeBase-fixbug/README.md

 To enhance the reliability of our results, we have included all the scripts and logs for running TimeBase, as well as for the other baselines.
 For SparseTSF, PatchTST, DLinear, FITS, Time-LLM, Fedformer, and TimesNet, we utilized their official code repositories.
 For Autoformer and Informer, we leveraged the code provided in the official DLinear repository to run these models.
-The input length for all baselines was set to 720.
+The input length of all models for comparisons was unified in two cases '336 input length' and '720 input length'.

 We performed a grid search for TimeBase to find the optimal hyperparameters, specifically for the regularization parameter $\lambda = [0.04, 0.08, 0.12, 0.16, 0.20]$, as well as the learning rate between 0.01 and 0.5.
 For datasets with a period length shorter than the input length, such as ETTH1, ETTH2, Traffic, and Electricity, we set the period length $P = 24$ and the basis period number $B = 6$.
 The loss function is MSE.